apache/spark/docs/sql-programming-guide.md

   Hive automatically converts the join into a map join.
 We are adding this auto conversion in the next release.
-* Automatically determine the number of reducers for joins and groupbys: Currently in Spark SQL, you need to control the degree of parallelism post-shuffle using "SET spark.sql.shuffle.partitions=[num_tasks];".
+* Automatically determine the number of reducers for joins and groupbys: Currently in Spark SQL, you need to control the degree of parallelism post-shuffle using "`SET spark.sql.shuffle.partitions=[num_tasks];`".
 We are going to add auto-setting of parallelism in the next release.
 * Meta-data only query: For queries that can be answered by using only meta data, Spark SQL still launches tasks to compute the result.